$147,514Average Value$107Average Price per Sq Ft18Homes For Sale

 Market Street is the heart of town

 The train tracks attract outside industry, but local businesses live along Market Street — the town’s main thoroughfare, running perpendicular to the railway.
 Almost every office, bank, city building and restaurant sits along Market Street or the adjacent blocks in early-1900s buildings.
-Murals on the sidewalk express town pride and the lampposts are decorated with East Palestine High Bulldogs banners.
+Murals express town pride, and the lampposts are decorated with East Palestine High Bulldogs banners.
 Ianazone’s Pizza, China Café and Sprinklz On Top are favorite Market Street eateries that sit next to each other.
 Sparkle Market is the town supermarket, a few blocks down Market Street.
 Main Street intersects Market Street and has local joints like Cozza’s Pizza and The Dairy Mill Ice Cream Shop.

 There are plenty of shops for you to browse in East Palestine on Market Street.